Booking a holiday during a pandemic is fraught. Will I have to cancel? Will I get my money back?

 We had booked Rome for March.
 Obviously we couldn’t go.
 We booked France for June and that also wasn’t an option, as my boyfriend can’t isolate with his work.
 Then we booked Sardinia for September.
 Third time lucky?

 Sardinians were very relaxed.
-They didn’t really bother to social distance, they could still spend time in large family groups laughing and chatting away and although they were supposed to wear a mask outdoors, most of them didn’t bother.
-We only saw two policemen.
-One was on his phone and the other was more interested in us crazy tourists than any crime.
+They didn’t really bother to social distance, they could still spend time in large family groups, laughing at chatting.
+Although they were supposed to wear a mask outdoors, most of them didn’t bother.
+We only saw two policemen, one was on his phone and the other was more interested in us crazy tourists than any crime.

 We arrived a day or two before our scheduled activity in Alghero and went swimming at a lovely local beach.
 Unfortunately it was so popular that the only spot to stop at was a bit of rock in the sea.
 The snorkelling was pathetic after The Philippines (which is said to have some of the best snorkelling in the world).
 I only saw a few brown and grey coloured fish.
 Then a massive dark cloud raced towards us and soon enough it emptied its contents, leaving the sunbathers sprinting for the car.
 Of course as Yorkshire folk we saw it coming and were nearly home and dry before any of the Italians even moved.